← BackslidingBaptism →

 📖 Biblical Definition

 In Scripture, balm is both a literal aromatic healing resin and a powerful symbol of divine comfort, restoration, and the sufficiency of God's healing presence.
 The "balm of Gilead" (Heb. tzori) was a costly, fragrant ointment produced in the Gilead region east of the Jordan — exported as far as Egypt (Gen 37:25) and considered among the finest medicines of antiquity.
 Jeremiah's anguished cry — "Is there no balm in Gilead?"
 (Jer 8:22) — uses the physical absence of healing as a metaphor for spiritual desolation and unrepentant sin.
-The NT fulfillment is Christ himself, the ultimate Balm: the one who binds the wounds of the brokenhearted (Luke 4:18) and whose stripes bring healing (Isa 53:5).
+The NT fulfillment is Christ Himself, the ultimate Balm: the one who binds the wounds of the brokenhearted (Luke 4:18) and whose stripes bring healing (Isa 53:5).

 BALM, n.
 [Fr. baume; Sp. balsamo; It. balsamo; L. balsamum; Gr. balsamon.]